Can Businessman Trump Run The Country

 • Trump Soho (and countless other real estate projects)

-BAD IDEAS THAT FAILED -- THOSE TRUMP TOUTED AS the 'BEST' "AMAZING' etc.
+BAD IDEAS THAT FAILED -- THOSE TRUMP TOUTED AS THE 'BEST' "AMAZING,' etc.

 • Trump Mortgage -- launched without any vision of the looming housing collapse.

-• NJ Generals football team - he was largely blamed by many for bringing down the entire USFL when he insisted the league sue the NFL [boasting they can't lose the 1.6B suit; they did, they were awarded $3, and the league folded.
+• NJ Generals football team - he was primarily blamed by many for bringing down the entire USFL when he insisted the league sue the NFL [boasting they can't lose the 1.6B suit; they did, they were awarded $3, and the league folded.

 MORE MARKETING FAILURES